kasparmartens/website/content/home/about.md

 # About me

+I am a Machine Learning researcher, passionate about creating **novel AI/ML methods** that would make a real **impact** towards **improving human health**.

-I am interested in **probabilistic Machine Learning** techniques with a focus on **healthcare and genomics** applications.
+I have experience developing **probabilistic Machine Learning** techniques across a range of **healthcare and genomics** applications, both in academia and industry.

 I recently finished my PhD in Statistical Machine Learning at the University of Oxford, as part of the [OxCSML](http://csml.stats.ox.ac.uk/) group in the Department of Statistics, where I was supervised by [Christopher Yau](http://cwcyau.github.io/) and [Chris Holmes](http://www.stats.ox.ac.uk/~cholmes/).
 Upon graduation, I had an opportunity to share my time between [the Alan Turing Institute](https://www.turing.ac.uk/) (where I was a postdoctoral Research Fellow, a recipient of the *Turing-Crick Biomedical Data Science Award*) and **Apple  Health AI**.
-I am currently a postdoctoral researcher in the [Big Data Institute](https://www.bdi.ox.ac.uk/) in Oxford.
+I am currently back in Oxford, as a postdoctoral researcher in the [Big Data Institute](https://www.bdi.ox.ac.uk/).

 ### Research interests

-I have a broad interest in developing probabilistic machine learning methods (such as *Deep Generative Models*) with a focus on tackling real-world biomedical problems.
+I have a broad interest in developing probabilistic ML methods (such as *Deep Generative Models*) with a focus on tackling real-world biomedical problems.

 My interests range from the intersection of Bayesian inference and deep learning (such as incorporating prior knowledge and structure within deep neural networks, *multi-task/meta-learning* etc) to research towards *trustworthy* ML for biomedical applications.